Description

 About the TUAREG

-The Tuareg are a traditionally nomadic Berber people of the Sahara who live mainly in Mali, Niger, Algeria, and Libya.
+The Tuareg are a traditionally nomadic Berber people of the Sahara, living mainly in Mali, Niger, Algeria, and Libya.
+Their culture reflects desert life, spirituality, and Islamic influence.